 Creature from the Black Lagoon (1954):

 Starry-eyed scientist David Reed (Richard Carlson), adventurer-investor Mark Williams (Richard Denning) and curvaceous Kay (Julia Adams) penetrate the Black Lagoon to search for a full fossil to match the skeletal claw discovered by professor Carl Maia (Antonio Moreno).
-But the aquatic man-fish that greets them takes an instant liking to the way Kay fills out a contoured swimsuit.
-The Gill Man decimates the supporting cast while the leads debate various methods of capture; after he blocks their exit from the Lagoon, the wily Devonian goes a step further and claims Kay as a romantic spoil of war.
+But the aquatic man-fish that greets them takes an instant liking to the way Kay fills out her contoured swimsuit.
+The Gill Man decimates the supporting cast while the leads debate various methods of capture.
+The wily Devonian blocks their exit from the Lagoon and claims Kay as a romantic spoil of war.
 But you know what they say about fish and visitors after three days.

 The first two films must prop up fairly artificial storylines to stay afloat.
-People wander idle and relaxed when they know a menace could be sneaking up on them; blasts of trumpet music accompany the monster’s every un-sensational appearance.
+People wander idly when they know a menace could be sneaking up on them; blasts of trumpet music accompany the monster’s every un-sensational appearance.
 The Creature does a lot of reaching blindly onto footpaths and through portholes with a trembling claw that’s supposed to be terrifying.
-Instead, we admire the artful sculpting of his webby scaled paw.
-Different suits were used in the water and on land, and the actors playing the monster give his actions real dynamism, even in rough stunt scenes.
+Instead, we admire the artful sculpting of his webby scales.
+Different suits were used in the water and on land.
+The actors playing the monster give his actions real dynamism, even in rough stunt scenes.

 I always thought the true sequel to Creature from the Black Lagoon should be a courtroom drama, The Black Lagoon Murders.
 Let’s see, eight of you go into the jungle and four come back.
 We’ve got a stack of mutilated corpses and a fishy story about a deadly missing link monster?
 No photos, no evidence, no nothing?
 I see some long prison terms in the future.